• Skip to main content

 If you are looking for more Mardi Gras themed recipes, check out these delicious choices:

-Easy Mardi Gras Hot Muffaletta Dip, and
+Easy Mardi Gras Hot Muffuletta Dip, and

 Easy Hurricane Cocktail.